elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - AWS: EBS storage class support
 - AWS: Additional storage class for sensitive/important data that is encrypted and retained
+- Support to configure falco alerts for slack and alertmanager.
+- Falcosidekick for handling falco outputs.

 ### Fixed